 Respiratory Health Association

-Erica is a public health professional with over 30 years of experience, including 25 years at the Chicago Department of Public Health where she most recently served as Deputy Commissioner.
+Erica is a public health professional with over 30 years of experience, and she currently serves as Senior Director, Strategy, Programs, and Policy at Respiratory Health Association.
+She has 25 years experience at the Chicago Department of Public Health, where she most recently served as Deputy Commissioner.
 Much of her work there focused on collaborative planning and partnerships, including the creation of the award-winning Chicago Center for Community Partnerships and the Healthy Chicago Hospital Collaborative, a collaborative of 27 hospitals working together to address population health priorities.
-For the past three years, Erica has served as Senior Director, Strategy, Programs and Policy at Respiratory Health Association.
-She has led numerous organizational, public health systems, issue-specific strategic planning processes.
+In addition, she has led numerous organizational, public health systems, and issue-specific strategic planning processes.
 Erica earned her Masters in Public Health from the University of North Carolina in Chapel Hill.